 We spent a lot of time playing with the Fulltone Full-Drive2, and gathering up other users’ reviews.
 The thing about this pedal is that with so many controls and settings, it can do a lot!
 Depending if you’re in Standard or Mofset mode, Boost on or off, and any of the three primary modes, every control affects the tone a little differently.
 It’ll take you some time to get to know it, but you can pretty much dial in any dirty tone you can imagine, from subtle break-up to full-on growl.

 Bottom Line: The Fulltone Full-Drive 2 Mofset is used by pro guitarists like Kings of Leon lead singer Caleb Followill (whose guitar tech calls the Full-Drive2 “real beefy and crunchy”), Mike Campbell, Keith Urban, and many others.
 We personally found the simplicity of the Fulltone OCD a little more appealing, but the Full-Drive2 has become one of those legendary pedals for good reason.
 Few overdrive pedals can match the number of tone options that it provides.
-It has the solid build quality, true bypass, and tonal versatility, not to mention the price on Amazon is an absolute steal (at least $10 less than anywhere else we saw).
+It has the solid build quality, true bypass, and tonal versatility.
 For these reasons, the Full-Drive2 is a very worthy entry in our top 5 overdrive pedals.

 So how do you feel about our overdrive article?
 If you have any thoughts or experiences you’d like to share, feel free to do so in the comments section below!